pavani632/CODETECH-Task1/README.md

 ![Screenshot (72)](https://github.com/user-attachments/assets/61998f88-a4d5-4f15-90ab-c9570409418b)

 ## Objective:
 The main objective of this task is to develop a machine learning model that can accurately classify movie reviews as either positive or negative.
-This involves using natural language processing (NLP) techniques to analyze the sentiment expressed in the text of movie reviews.
+This involves using natural language processing (NLP) techniques to analyze the sentiment expressed in the text of movie reviews.Done this by running the code in Google Colab

 ### Key Activities:
 - **Data Collection:** Load the IMDb Movie Reviews dataset using tensorflow.keras.datasets.imdb.